Skip to content

 However, that doesn’t guarantee that your assets cannot be stolen.
 There are other ways that you can lose your crypto, even with the secure cold storage offered by hardware wallets.

-For example, since it is a physical device, your hardware wallet can be stolen.
+For example, since it is a physical device, your hardware wallet can be physically stolen.
 And if whoever has it gets their hands on your PIN, all they need to do is plug the device into a computer and enter the PIN to access your assets.
-Fortunately, this scenario can be avoided with the use of a passphrase.
+Fortunately, this scenario can be avoided with a passphrase.

 Offline Software Wallets